Machu Picchu History

 Pachacutec, Lord of the Tahuantinsuyo Empire

-The Ayar Brothers legend
+The Legend of the Ayar Brothers

-Many of the stories that an ancient town tells us, is about power, big decisions and fantastic habilities, The Ayar Brothers Legend tells us how Manco Capac remained as the supreme chief of all the Inca Empire.
+Many of the stories that an ancient town tells us, is about power, big decisions and fantastic abilities, The Ayar Brothers Legend tells us how Manco Capac remained as the supreme chief of all the Inca Empire.

 The Legend of Manco Capac and Mama Ocllo